-Subsequent to the end of the second quarter 2023, the Company completed the acquisition of the business and certain real estate assets of Clean Uniform ("Clean") from Clean Holdco, Inc. and certain of its affiliates for an aggregate purchase price of approximately \$300 million.
+On March 13, 2023, the Company completed the acquisition of the business and certain real estate assets of Clean Uniform ("Clean") from Clean Holdco, Inc. and certain of its affiliates for an aggregate purchase price of \$299.1 million, net of cash acquired.
+The difference between the cash paid and the total purchase price of \$302.4 million represents amounts owed from the seller as a result of final closing adjustments.
+The acquisition was structured primarily as a stock purchase but will be treated as an asset purchase from a tax perspective, which will allow for a step-up in the tax basis of the assets and provide incremental tax benefits expected to be realized over time with an estimated value of approximately \$40 million.
 Clean is a uniform, workwear and facility service program provider with 11 locations covering Missouri, Illinois, Arkansas, Kansas and Oklahoma.
 Prior to the closing of the acquisition, neither the Company nor any of its affiliates, or any director or officer of the Company or any of its affiliates, or any associate of any such director or officer, had any material relationship with any of the sellers.
-The results of operations from Clean Will be included in the Company's results under the Core Laundry Operations segment subsequent to the acquisition date of March 13, 2023.
+The results of operations from Clean are included in the Company's results under the Core Laundry Operations segment subsequent to the acquisition date of March 13, 2023.
 The Company paid for the acquisition of Clean with cash on hand and borrowings under the Credit Agreement (defined below).
+The Clean acquisition was not significant in relation to the Company's consolidated financial results and, therefore, proforma financial information has not been presented.